Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Literature Review

 Bilevel structures are also frequently used to formulate MaaS platform design problems.
 The upper level typically represents decisions made by the service platform or providers, while the lower level captures the decisions of other participants, such as travelers. \cite{xi2024single} proposed a single-leader multi-follower game (SLMFG) in which the MaaS platform is the leader, and travelers and service providers are followers.
 The platform determines service bundles and pricing, while travelers and service providers choose their participation to optimize their respective objectives.
 Building on this work, \cite{xi2024strategizing} expanded the framework into a multi-leader multi-follower game (MLMFG) that considers competition among platforms in an electric MaaS (E-MaaS) ecosystem. \cite{huang2024non} used an SLMFG to model the interaction between a regulator and multiple service providers: the regulator provides path-based subsidies at the upper level, while non-cooperative service providers set link prices to maximize their own profits at the lower level. \cite{pinto2020joint} adopted a bilevel structure to address a resource allocation problem, designing a multimodal system with autonomous vehicle (AV) fleets while capturing time-dependent mode choice behavior.
 Similarly, \cite{bandiera2024mobility} formulated a bilevel problem in which service operators determine optimal strategies at the upper level and traveler behaviors are modeled at the lower level.
 Instead of a centralized operator, each service provider maximizes its own profit, resulting in a Nash equilibrium at the upper level.

-The deterministic assignment game in \citep{liu2024demand, yao2024design} was extended to a probabilistic approach by \cite{liu2024stackelberg} to reflect stochastic coalition choice.
-This choice is not identical to route choice.
-The assignment model adopts a similar path-based framework as the capacitated SUE model from \cite{bell1995stochastic}, but reflects the choices of the travelers and operators on which coalitions to form.
+The deterministic assignment game in \citep{liu2024demand, yao2024design} was extended to a probabilistic approach by \cite{liu2024modeling} to reflect stochastic coalition choice.
+The assignment model adopts a similar path-based route choice framework as the capacitated SUE model from \cite{bell1995stochastic}, but the flows reflect the joint choices of the travelers and operators on which coalitions to match.
 This difference from a conventional route choice model is reflected in the added operator utility term in the lower-level objective function.
-Because the conventional SUE model requires path-based solutions, path set generation is a prerequisite of the solution process for the stochastic assignment game in \cite{liu2024stackelberg} as well.
+Because the conventional SUE model requires path-based solutions, path set generation is also a prerequisite of the solution process for the stochastic assignment game in \cite{liu2024modeling}.
 However, high quality path set generation is a non-trival task as discussed in \citep{prato2009route}.
 Furthermore, the logit-based SUE in the lower level of a bilevel optimization makes it hard to integrate into a single level problem for solving to global optimality.
 As such, the path-based stochastic assignment game is not well-suited for large-scale applications.